Trump's Unpopularity Unprecedented Given The Strength Of U.S. Economy, 'Bloomberg' Analysis Shows

 That is what Bloomberg concluded following extensive analysis of polling data.

 “There’s a huge disconnect.
-The economy doesn’t seem to be dominating in a way that it often does in elections,” Karlyn Bowman, senior fellow at the American Enterprise Institute explained.
+The economy doesn’t seem to be dominating in a way that it often does in elections,” Karlyn Bowman, senior fellow at the American Enterprise Institute, explained.

 Trump’s personality and “the circus in Washington” seem to “drown out everything else,” Bowman added.

-Trump’s larger than life personality, and scandals that have plagued the White House from the moment he stepped into the highest office in the land, may have not impacted the economy, but they have – if nothing else – influenced Republican political strategy ahead of November midterms.
+Trump’s larger-than-life personality and scandals that have plagued the White House from the moment he stepped into the highest office in the land may have not impacted the economy, but they have — if nothing else — influenced Republican political strategy ahead of November midterms.

-The New York Times reported September 8, after obtaining an audio recording from a Republican event in the city of New York, that top Republican and federal budget director, Mick Mulvaney, told donors that Trump’s unpopularity remains a concern for the party ahead of midterms, but added that the economy under President Trump is a strong political assent.
+The New York Times reported September 8, after obtaining an audio recording from a Republican event in the city of New York, that top Republican and federal budget director Mick Mulvaney told donors that Trump’s unpopularity remains a concern for the party ahead of midterms, but added that the economy under President Trump is a strong political asset.
 In particular, it is an asset because, according to Mulvaney, Democratic candidates continue to run on a message of blocking Republican economic policies.

 The Democrats, Mulvaney told donors, cannot offer anything to voters outside of the left, since their candidates lack a coherent political message.
 The Democratic Party is a party defined by opposition to Trump, he asserted.